Mille1632/Afterdark-a-Minecraft-Clone-in-CPP/README.md

 https://github.com/raysan5/raylib

-Also thanks to the developers of raylib for making this project possible
+Also thanks to the developers of raylib for making this project possible!